-Your child's classroom/homeroom teacher should always be the first point of contact for questions regarding grades, homework, behavior, etc. They are the staff members with your child each day and work in conjunction with administration to create the syllabi, lesson plans, grading policies, etc. Please do not send a DOJO message that needs an immediate attention to admins or support staff who may not check every day.
+Your child's classroom/homeroom teacher should always be the first point of contact for questions regarding grades, homework, behavior, etc. They are the staff members with your child each day and work in conjunction with administration to create the syllabi, lesson plans, grading policies, etc. Administration does not use Class Dojo for individual messages; please communicate with administration via email, only.